-3) On that screen, ignore the text about entering your email.
-Instead, just type “harvard.edu” and press Continue.
+3) On this screen, ignore the instructions about entering your email address.
+Just type “harvard.edu” in the email box and press Continue.

-4) That should take you to the following Single Sign-On redirect screen.
+4) That should take you to a Harvard redirect screen.

-5) Click the Sign In with Single Sign-On button to be redirected to the standard HarvardKey login page.
+5) Click the "Continue to Harvard University" button to be redirected to the HarvardKey Sign In page.

 6) Enter your HarvardKey and complete your Two-Step Verification.

-7) You should then be redirected to the LinkedIn Learning homepage and be logged into your new account there.
+7) You should then be redirected to the LinkedIn Learning homepage and logged into your new LinkedIn Learning account.
 If you were attempting to launch a LinkedIn Learning course from within the Harvard Training Portal, you should return to HTP and launch the course from there so that it's correctly recorded for your training history.